SilverNicktail/terminator-unity/Assets/Game/Mods/ReadMe.txt

 The following is an optimal organization of files structure.
 This is not mandatory but is a good start if you're making your first mod.

 ~/<Name>.dfmod.json
-The manifest file for the mod, created with Daggerfall Tools > Mod Builder.
+The manifest file for the mod, created with XnGine > Daggerfall > Mod Builder.

 ~/modsettings.json
 ~/modpresets.json